idaholab/TMAP8/doc/content/verification_and_validation/ver-1gc.md

 ## Results and comparison against analytical solution

 The comparison of TMAP8 results against the analytical solution is shown in [ver-1gc_comparison_diff_conc].
-The match between TMAP8's predictions and the analytical solution is satisfactory.
+The match between TMAP8's predictions and the analytical solution is satisfactory, with root mean square percentage errors (RMSPE) of RMSPE = 0.54 % for species $A$, RMSPE = 0.36 % for species $B$, and RMSPE = 0.04 % for species $C$.

 !media figures/ver-1gc_comparison_diff_conc.png
     style=width:50%;margin-bottom:2%